 There is widespread consensus that in partnerships for development, too much power is in the hands of donors and international NGOs, while partners in the South lack agency.
 Despite consensus, power imbalances persist.
 Apparently, translating theory into practice remains difficult.
 Why is there a counterproductiver discrepancy and what is needed to change?
 The Community of Practice on Shifting Power addresses these core questions.

-These are the core questions that Partos seeks to address with the Community of Practice on Shifting Power.
-The initiative is timely, especially against the backdrop of the new partnership programs that are financially supported by the Civil Society Strengthening Program of the Netherlands Ministry of Foreign Affairs in which the strengthening of southern ownership is formulated as a shared ambition.
+This partnership is financially supported by the Civil Society Strengthening Program of the Dutch Ministry of Foreign Affairs and the strengthening of southern ownership is a shared ambition.